-Bringing home a takeout bag of food covered in sprouts, avocado, quinoa and veggie-naise can evoke the old Life Cereal ad for parents: Im not gonna try it You try it!
+Bringing home a takeout bag of food covered in sprouts, avocado, quinoa and veggie-naise can evoke the old Life Cereal ad for parents: Im not gonna try it

 But after watching the kids gobble up the goods from Julios Natural Foods Restaurant in the Skylake neighborhood of North Miami Beach, we discovered theyre just like Mikey: They like it!

 And whats not to like?
 The good grains and fresh produce come masked in tasty creations: wraps, salads, melts, steamed veggie and rice platters, meatless burgers, soups.

 So quinoa isnt just quinoa its a Mediterranean-style mash-up with feta, tomatoes and olives.
 And greens arent just greens, but vinaigrette-dressed Sweet Life Salad with cranberries, pecans, sunflower seeds, shredded coconut and beets.